Asma bint Abi Bakr: Medina: 623 onwards

-Asma was unhappy in her married life, for al-Zubayr was "the most jealous of people" and "hard on her."
-He took three additional wives in Medina, and "whenever Zubayr was angry with one of us, he used to beat her until the stick broke."
-She complained to her father, who advised her: “My daughter, be patient.
-When a woman has a righteous husband and he dies and she does not remarry after him, they will be reunited in the Garden.”
-Another of al-Zubayr's wives, Umm Kulthum bint Uqba, also complained of his "harshness" and "pestered" him into divorcing her after only a few months.
+Asma at one point had marital issues with Zubayr, as he was rigid and "the most jealous of people".
+She complained to her father, who advised her: "My daughter, be patient.
+When a woman has a righteous husband and he dies and she does not remarry after him, they will be reunited in the Garden [Paradise]".
+Another of al-Zubayr's wives, Umm Kulthum bint Uqba, also complained of his "harshness" and pestered him into divorcing her after only a few months.

-Al-Zubayr eventually divorced Asma "and took Urwa, who was young at that time."
+Al-Zubayr eventually divorced Asma "and took Urwa, who was young at that time".

 The Battle of Yarmouk

 The Battle of the Yarmuk in 636 is regarded as one of the most decisive battles in military history.
 The Muslims were hugely outnumbered by the Byzantines but, with the help of the women and the young boys amongst them, they drove the Byzantine Empire out of Syria.

 Women like Hind bint Utbah and Asma bint Abi Bakr were instrumental in the Battle of the Yarmuk.
 The earliest histories pay great tribute to Asmā's bravery there.
 Al-Waqidi wrote that the Quraysh women fought harder than the men.
 Every time the men ran away, the women fought, fearing that if they lost, the Byzantines would enslave them.